 In some systems, the vowel sound for the third eye chakra is a long “AA” sound (AY).
 In other systems, the vowel associated with the third eye chakra is “EE.”
 The sound “EE” is a sound of focus, specifically the ability to focus on a vision for your own or other’s benefit.
-All Sanskrit words with the sound “EE” can be used as an eye healing mantra.
+All Sanskrit words with the sound “EE” can be used as components of eye healing mantras.

 The sound “EE” (as in shrim, krim, klim, etc) is a sound at the center of many significant Sanskrit words.
 These seed syllables carry a fundamental vibration.
 Sanskrit is an energetic language, meaning that its power comes directly from vibrational energy.
 These Sanskrit syllables that are said to correspond to specific meanings or aspects of creation and existence.
 Learn more in the article One Word Mantras.

 AIM (IEEM) is the feminine counterpart of the bija mantra OM.
 AIM is the supreme shakti or feminine force known as Adi Shakti.
 AIM appears in many mantras to the goddesses and the Divine Mother.

 HALIM (HLEEM) is a mantra of bliss (ananda) and ecstasy.
 Used more forcefully, this seed sound can neutralize negativity.